Sell This Investment Grade Income CEF Now

 In summary, if you own PAI, now would be a great time to sell!

 [Oct.
-21 update] Since 1 month ago, BTZ has remained relatively flat (+0.05%) while PAI has slumped by (-4.48%), a +4.53% differential (~55% annualized, easily covering the short fee).
+21 update] Since one month ago, BTZ has remained relatively flat (+0.05%) while PAI has slumped (-4.48%), a +4.53% differential (~55% annualized, easily covering the short fee).
 You can see from the chart below that I was actually a day too early with the trade - had I waited one day later I would have squeezed out an additional ~2% profit from this arbitrage trade.

 As the graph below indicates, the net asset values of the funds have actually barely changed over the same time period.
 This indicates that the changes in price we observe above are largely due to mean reversion in premium/discount values.

-Since 1 month ago, PAI's premium has fallen from +10.16% to +3.40%, and its z-score has dropped from +3.6 to +1.0.
+Since one month ago, PAI's premium has fallen from +10.16% to +3.40%, and its z-score has dropped from +3.6 to +1.0.
 Meanwhile, BTZ's discount has remained the same over the time period, going from -9.04% to -9.23%, with a z-score of +0.6, down from +0.8 a month ago.
 Since PAI is still more expensive than BTZ on both a z-score and premium/discount basis, there might still be some room for this trade to run.

 If you'd like to receive these ideas as soon as they are published, please consider checking out the Cambridge Income Laboratory (link below).